James Madison edges BC for NCAA title

 Underdog Dukes are the first mid-major to win the championship.

-James Madison’s players proudly considered themselves underdogs this season.
-They’re long shots no longer.
+James Madison’s players proudly considered themselves underdogs this season, but they’re long shots no longer.

 On a rain-soaked Sunday afternoon at Stony Brook’s LaValle Stadium, the Dukes shed their doubters and proved what they believed all along: that James Madison can be a force in the women’s lacrosse world.

-Elena Romesburg’s goal with 17:21 left in the second half put the Dukes ahead for good, but it was Haley Warden’s goal with 1:05 remaining that made the difference, as third-seeded James Madison outlasted fourth-seeded Boston College, 16-15, in the NCAA Division I championship game in front of 7,532 fans.
+Elena Romesburg’s goal with 17:21 left in the second half put the Dukes ahead for good, and Haley Warden’s goal with 1:05 left proved to be the winner as third-seeded James Madison beat fourth-seeded Boston College, 16-15, in the NCAA Division I title game in front of 7,532 fans.

+BC moved within 12-11, 14-13 and 15-14 before Warden cut to the goal, took a feed from Katie Kerrigan and scored.
+The Eagles’ Sam Apuzzo fed Tess Chandler for a goal that brought the Eagles within 16-15 with 22.1 seconds left, but Warden helped JMU win the ensuing draw control, and the Dukes ran out the clock.

-It is the first national championship for James Madison’s program, for a mid-major and for the Colonial Athletic Association.
+It is the first national championship in women’s lacrosse for James Madison, for a mid-major and for the Colonial Athletic Association.
 Warden, a senior who totaled nine goals Friday and Sunday, was named the tournament’s Most Outstanding Player.

-Two goals apiece from Hanna Haven and Morgan Hardt helped JMU (22-1) jump out to an early 4-1 lead, but the Eagles didn’t wilt.
+Two goals each by Hanna Haven and Morgan Hardt gave JMU (22-1) a 4-1 lead, but the Eagles didn’t wilt.
 They scored the next four goals for a 5-4 lead, beginning a back-and-forth affair.

 “The fact that they were able to see me, in my last game ever in lacrosse, really just hits home with me,” Tooker said.
 “I know my parents are going to love this, too.
 It’s a memory we’re all going to have together.”

-JMU, ranked 17th nationally in preseason, erased any remaining doubters with its balanced offense, stingy zone defense and relentless effort on draws.
-The Dukes proved that a mid-major can compete against — and defeat — teams playing at the highest level.
+JMU, ranked 17th nationally in preseason, erased any remaining doubters with a balanced offense, stingy zone defense and relentless effort on draws.
+The Dukes proved that a mid-major can compete against — and beat — teams playing at the highest level.

 “At this point, anything is possible,” Tooker said.
 “Our seniors, we came in with a vision this year.
 We wanted everyone to be on the same page, we all had goals, we all got along.
 Anyone can do it.”

-“People can make choices,” she said.
+“People can make choices,” said JMU coach Shelley Klaes-Bawcombe, who coached Hofstra from 2002-06.
 “They don’t have to go to the power five conferences to play big-time lacrosse.
 I think they just really took that to heart today.
 I think they really understand that they’re helping to grow the sport.”

 Four Long Islanders chose to play at JMU.
-Tooker, Natalie Fuccillo (Eastport), Corinne Schmidt (Brightwaters) and Tara Wahl (Farmingdale) took the road less traveled to be NCAA champions, blazing a path for others to do the same.
+Tooker, Natalie Fuccillo (Eastport), Corinne Schmidt (Brightwaters) and Tara Wahl (Farmingdale) took the road less traveled to an NCAA title, blazing a path for others to do the same.

 “It’s what we’ve been trying to do,” Klaes-Bawcombe said.
 “We know we’re big at JMU, we just need others to understand.
 I think today we sent a message, and I’m just so proud of my JMU Dukes.”